shinkansenfinance/tamagotchi-python-flask/README.md

 Then set the following environment variables:

   - `FLASK_SECRET_KEY`: A random string.
+  - `SHINKANSEN_CERTIFICATE_1` A certificate to validate Shinkansen's messages (as a PEM string)
+  - `SHINKANSEN_CERTIFICATE_2` An optional additional certificate to validate Shinkansen's messages (as a PEM string)
   - `TAMAGOTCHI_API_KEY`: A valid API Key for the Shinkansen's testing network
   - `TAMAGOTCHI_CERTIFICATE`: A certificate registered in Shinkansen's testing network (as a PEM string).